Communicating a Diagnosis

 Prohibition on Delegation

-The Delegation Regulation prohibits a naturopath from delegating to another individual the controlled act of communicating a naturopathic diagnosis.
+prohibits a Member from delegating to another individual the controlled act of communicating a naturopathic diagnosis.
 This is based on the premise that a naturopathic diagnosis is a diagnosis that is communicated by a naturopath.
 If delegation were permitted, then a naturopath would no longer be communicating that diagnosis.

 of the College’s website.